railsbridge-boston/docs-hardfork/sites/en/installfest/checklist.md

 tomorrow.
 Please bring the same laptop you used tonight.

-If you have any questions, comments, or feedback on tonight's material, don't hesitate to let a staff member know.
+If you have any questions, comments, or feedback on tonight's material, don't hesitate to let a TA know.
 We also have a feedback form that you can use early and often to provide feedback about the workshop.